 Written by Ezra Magangan and performed by Christopher Bartlett and Ezra Magangan

-DWS Audio is proud to announce that two of our audio plays have been included in the UK International Radio Drama Festival 2019.
-One of Our Exercise Books is Missing and Free Fall will be showcased on Thursday 21st March at Café Nero in Canterbury, the venue for this year’s festival.
-The plays will also be available online via the radio drama festival website, where you can listen and vote for your favourite play.
+DWS Audio is proud to announce that three of our audio plays have been included in the UK International Radio Drama Festival 2020.
+Birds on a Wire, In Transit and Public House will be showcased on Wednesday 25th March at Eastbridge Hospital in Canterbury, the venue for this year’s festival.
+The plays will also will also be available online via the radio drama festival website, where you can listen and vote for your favourite play.